EdgarGomez/ror-scraper/README.md

 gem 'validate_url'
 gem 'nokogiri'
 ```

-Services connected to the application:
-    - Heroku (app hosting and deployment)

 This is a test application, developed and used for learn Ruby on Rails.
 It was made following many tutorials and applying knowledge from many websites.
 If you need help contact me in [http://edgargomez.es/#contacts](http://edgargomez.es/#contacts)